rgitrepo/cloud-architect/docs/networking-fundamentals/bgp-attributes-and-path-selection-process.md

 2. **Next Hop**:
    - Indicates the IP address of the next router to reach the destination.
    - If the **next hop is unreachable**, the route is **not placed in the routing table**.
-   - **Common Issues**:
-     - Misconfigured next hop IP.
-     - Missing route to the next hop in the IGP table.
-     - Causes significant problems during troubleshooting.

 3. **Weight**:
    - Cisco-proprietary attribute.
    - A higher weight is preferred.
-   - Used for local routing decisions within a single router and not propagated to neighbors.
+   - Used only for local routing decisions within a single router.

 4. **Local Preference**:
    - Indicates the preference for outbound traffic within the AS.
    - Higher local preference is preferred.
-   - Default value is usually 100.
+   - Default value is typically 100.

 5. **AS Path**:
    - Lists all the AS numbers a route traversed.
-   - Shorter AS paths are preferred to avoid unnecessary hops.
+   - Shorter AS paths are preferred.

 6. **Multi-Exit Discriminator (MED)**:
    - Used to indicate preference for one path over another when there are multiple entry points into an AS.
    - Lower MED is preferred.

+7. **Cluster List**:
+   - Used in iBGP environments with Route Reflectors.
+   - Tracks the Route Reflectors that have processed the route to prevent loops.
+   - Shorter Cluster Lists are preferred.

-7. **Other Attributes**:
+8. **Other Attributes**:
    - **eBGP over iBGP**: Exterior BGP routes are preferred over interior BGP routes.
    - **IGP Metric**: Prefers paths with the shortest IGP metric to the next-hop router.

 ---

-### **The BGP Path Selection Algorithm**
+### **BGP Path Selection Algorithm**

 When multiple paths to the same destination exist, BGP uses the following decision-making process:

 1. **Next Hop Reachability**:
-   - If the next hop is unreachable, the route is not placed in the routing table.
+   - If the next hop is unreachable, the route is discarded and not placed in the routing table.

 2. **Weight**:
    - Prefer the path with the highest weight (Cisco-specific).